markmoxon/elite-a-source-code-bbc-micro/README.md

 * If you know the name of a routine, you can find it by searching for `Name: <name>`, as in `Name: SCAN` (for the 3D scanner routine) or `Name: LL9` (for the ship-drawing routine).

-* The entry point for the [main game code](sources/elite-source-docked.asm) is routine `TT170`, which you can find by searching for `Name: TT170`.
+* The entry point for the [main game code](1-source-files/main-sources/elite-source-docked.asm) is routine `TT170`, which you can find by searching for `Name: TT170`.
 If you want to follow the program flow all the way from the title screen around the main game loop, then you can find a number of [deep dives on program flow](https://www.bbcelite.com/deep_dives/) on the accompanying website.

 * The source code is designed to be read at an 80-column width and with a monospaced font, just like in the good old days.

 I hope you enjoy exploring the inner-workings of Elite-A as much as I have.

+## Folder structure

+There are five main folders in this repository, which reflect the order of the build process.

+* [1-source-files](1-source-files) contains all the different source files, such as the main assembler source files, image binaries, fonts, boot files and so on

+* [2-build-files](2-build-files) contains build-related scripts, such as the checksum, encryption and crc32 verification scripts

+* [3-assembled-output](3-assembled-output) contains the output from the assembly process, when the source files are assembled and the results processed by the build files

+* [4-reference-binaries](4-reference-binaries) contains the correct binaries for each release, so we can verify that our assembled output matches the reference

+* [5-compiled-game-discs](5-compiled-game-discs) contains the final output of the build process: an SSD disc image that contains the compiled game and which can be run on real hardware or in an emulator

 ## Flicker-free Elite